The Neighbors: Income

 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 27.8% of the residents employed.
+executive, management, and professional occupations, with 23.9% of the residents employed.

 The Neighbors: Ethnicity / Ancestry